1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: These coordinates fall in central India.

-100. The importance of latitude and longitude system is:
+100. The importance of latitude and longitude system is_____________.

 A) Accurate determination of location, time, navigation, and mapping